TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 **Idea:**
 - Use the property:
-  * Rows sorted â†’ if you see a 1, go left
+  * Rows sorted → if you see a 1, go left
   * If you see a 0, go down
-- This visits each row at most once and each column at most once â†’ O(n + m).
+- This visits each row at most once and each column at most once → O(n + m).

 **Steps:**
 - Start at (0, m-1) top-right corner